GM, Ford coronavirus U.S. ventilator projects close in on their finish lines

 Ford and GM earlier this year said they would employ a total of as many as 1,500 people on ventilator assembly lines.
 Automakers likened the efforts to their switch from making cars to tanks and planes during the Second World War.

-With North American car and truck factories back in operation, the Detroit automakers are winding down their forays into ventilator manufacturing, while continuing to make respiratory masks.
+With North American car and truck factories back in operation, the Detroit automakers are winding down their forays into ventilator manufacturing, but continuing to make respiratory masks.

 GM has said it plans to transfer the ventilator-making operations at a factory in Kokomo, Indiana, to its partner Ventec on Sept.1.
 Union-represented GM workers employed at the plant will return to the automaker, and temporary workers will remain with Ventec.